-You are expected to show initiative and work independently outside the classroom to hone your design skills and develop your identity and voice as a creator and game design researcher.
+You are expected to show initiative and work independently outside the classroom to hone your academic and design skills and develop your identity and voice as a scholar, creator and game design researcher.
 You will learn a range of game design-relevant theories and methods both in and outside the classroom.
 Furthermore, you will articulate your newfound knowledge in written and oral reports.

 During the second semester, you conduct a degree project of 15 credits.